CopiaDigital/lima-docs/groups.md

 </ul>
 <img src="../images/new-group.png" style="width:200px" alt="Add a new group button">

-<p>You will then need to enter details to get add the group.
+<p>You will then need to enter details to add the group.
 The fields are:</p>
 <div class="callout callout--info">
     <p><strong>Name</strong> This is the name of the group.</p>
     <p><strong>Slug</strong>This will generate automatically from the name and will appear in the URL to show you the path of the page.</p>